• Skip to primary navigation

 • A focus on the past, usually its negative aspects

-If you feel at risk, such as thinking about suicide, call an emergency professional immediately for help.
+If you feel at risk, such as thinking about suicide, seek urgent medical assistance.
 It’s important to recognize depression as a life-threatening condition.

 The “Do I Have Depression” Test